MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-security-with-defender-for-cloud.md

 ## Monitor servers and VMs

-The **Defender for Cloud Overview page** shows the overall security posture of your environment broken down by Compute, Networking, Storage & data, and Applications.
+The **Defender for Cloud Overview** page shows the overall security posture of your environment broken down by Compute, Networking, Storage & data, and Applications.
 Each resource type has an indicator showing identified security vulnerabilities.
 Selecting each tile displays a list of security issues identified by Defender for Cloud, along with an inventory of the resources in your subscription.

 :::image type="content" source="./media/manage-security-with-defender-for-cloud/defender-for-cloud-overview.png" alt-text="Screenshot of the Defender for Cloud Overview page." lightbox="./media/manage-security-with-defender-for-cloud/defender-for-cloud-overview.png" :::

-Go to the **Defender for Cloud Overview** page to monitor alerts on individual servers and VMs running on the Azure Stack HCI system.
+You can go to the **Defender for Cloud Overview** page to monitor alerts on individual servers and VMs running on the Azure Stack HCI system.
 You can also check regulatory compliance, and attack path analysis.
 Access the **Defender for Cloud Overview page** using any of the following methods:

 - In the Azure portal, search for and select **Microsoft Defender for Cloud**.